 I was speaking at a PD / inset day last September, and one of the questions afterwards was about whether the drama department was on the right lines with their interleaved curriculum, which I’ve summarised in the diagram below:

-Interleaving in teaching - the interleaved curriculum?
+Diagram examining interleaving in teaching: the interleaved curriculum?

 The interleaved curriculum?
 That way, madness lies…